So you are driving the Road to Hana on your own!

 So as an alternative, if you like a little bit of adventure, you may consider choosing to go to the West Maui mountains waterfalls on a different day instead of spending your Road to Hana day at Twin Falls.

 Twin Falls is also pretty close to Paia, so you can save this for another day, and maybe the afternoon is less crowded.
 (Do note the closing time of Twin Falls, though!
 It might be 3:30pm.)

 See more about this Road to Hana stop: Twin Falls

 10. Bamboo forest

-This is not THE bamboo forest that people are usually talking about when they are talking about the Road to Hana bamboo forest.
-(That one is past Hana and in the national park.)
+This is not THE bamboo forest that you can (legitimately) go to on the Road to Hana.
+(That one is past Hana and in Haleakala National Park.)